Tom Stewart (politician)

-Arthur Thomas Stewart (January 11, 1892 – October 10, 1972) was a Democratic United States Senator from Tennessee from 1938 to 1949.
+Arthur Thomas Stewart (January 11, 1892 – October 10, 1972) was an American politician.
+A member of the Democratic, he served as a United States senator from Tennessee from 1938 to 1949.
+Stewart also served as chief prosecutor in the Scopes trial in 1925.

 Early life and education

 Stewart was born in Dunlap, Tennessee.
 Stewart also had a sister called Lydia.
 He attended the former Pryor Institute, a private school, in Jasper, Tennessee and Emory College (now Emory University).
 He returned to Tennessee and attended Cumberland University's law school in Lebanon, Tennessee.
 Upon admission to the bar in 1913, he set up practice in Birmingham, Alabama.
 He moved back to Jasper, Tennessee in 1915 and practised there until 1919, then moved to Winchester, Tennessee.

 Legal career

 In private practice in Winchester, he was elected district attorney for the former 18th Circuit for a term beginning in 1923.
 He served in this position until 1939.
 As a consequence, in 1925 Stewart was the chief prosecutor in the Scopes Trial.
 Stewart designed the prosecution's argument to preserve political control over the schools exclusively within the state legislature, thereby keeping the trial to the narrow, legal matters and forestalling attempts by the defense to introduce scientific testimony or to show there was not a conflict between evolution and the story of divine creation set forth in Genesis.
 Except for the willingness of William Jennings Bryan (hired by a Christian fundamentalist group to assist with the prosecution) to be cross-examined by Clarence Darrow, Stewart's positions controlled the trial and the Scopes defense had no recourse but to ask the jury to convict the defendant so the case could be appealed to the Tennessee Supreme Court (which overturned the conviction on a legal technicality but upheld the constitutionality of the Butler Act).